andres-4916/PandasDescription/README.md

-# PandasDescription :computer:
+# PandasDescription :computer::pencil2:
-## Chipotle:pencil2:
+## Chipotle
 + import pandas as pd
 ***
 + import numpy as np //necessity as pandas is built on np///